kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How does CA deal with unready nodes in version >=0.5.0 ?

 From 0.5 CA (K8S 1.6) continues the work even if some (up to 33% or not greater than 3, configurable via flag) percentage of nodes is unavailable.
-Once there is more unready nodes in the cluster CA pauses all operations until the situation improves.
+Once there are more unready nodes in the cluster, CA pauses all operations until the situation improves.
 If there is less unready nodes but they are concentrated in a particular node group then this node group may be excluded from scale-ups.
-Prior to 0.5 CA stopped all operations when a single node became unready.
+Prior to 0.5, CA stopped all operations when a single node became unready.

 ### How fast is Cluster Autoscaler?